s4mto/Predicting-Football-Player-Market-Value/README.md

 ## Repository Structure

+## Repository Structure
+project-root/
-├── data/ # Preprocessed and raw datasets (not uploaded here) ├── notebooks/ # Jupyter notebooks for EDA, modeling, and evaluation ├── models/ # Trained models, results, and output files ├── visualizations/ # Figures used in the thesis (e.g., t-SNE, residual plots) └── README.md # This file
+├── data/ # Cleaned datasets, not included in this repo ├── notebooks/ # Jupyter notebooks for EDA, modeling, and evaluation ├── models/ # Trained model artifacts and predictions ├── visualizations/ # Plots and images used in the thesis (t-SNE, residuals, etc.)
+└── README.md # This file